-The Choices Program is a national education initiative developed at Brown University's Watson Institute for International Studies.
+The Choices Program is non-profit organization based at Brown University.
 The Choices Program develops curricula on current and historical international issues and offers workshops, institutes, and in-service programs for high school teachers.
 Course materials place special emphasis on the importance of educating students in their participatory role as citizens.

 The program seeks to empower young people with the skills, knowledge, and participatory habits to be engaged citizens who are capable of addressing international issues through thoughtful public discourse and informed decision making.

 Teaching Resources Are Grounded in Scholarship

 Choices curriculum units feature rich content, drawing on the best scholarship available.
 You'll find historical and contemporary primary source documents, including maps, images, and editorial cartoons.
 A growing library of Scholars Online videos, aligned with printed units and embedded in our iBook Textbooks, brings content experts directly into your classroom.